brianspiering/quotes_from_me/README.md

 "A data scientist adds value to data."
 — Brian Spiering

-> Do not be the person who has practiced 10,000 things once, but be the person who has practiced one thing 10,000 times.
+"Do not be the person who has practiced 10,000 things once, but be the person who has practiced one thing 10,000 times."
 — Intentially misquoting Bruce Lee

 ----